The Public Plumbing of the Citadal of Mycenae

 Toilet at the Mycenae museum.

 The Perseia Fountain House was named for the natural spring supplying water to the citadel's aquaducts in ancient times.
 It had a porous stone retaining wall extending a row of water tanks.
+Steel grates now keep visitors from falling down into those tanks.

 The Perseia Fountain House was next to a sacred building dedicated to either the hero Perseus or the goddess Hera.
 It's relatively recent for Mycenae — what you see here dates to Hellenic times, 300-100 BC.